Last Updated on

 You might feel that you communicate well both in the workplace and outside of work, but do you?
 And do your colleagues or team communicate well?

-In terms of Interpersonal skills training, communications skills is one of the most popular courses that many companies tend to offer, given that it acts as a good all-round workshop.
+In terms of Interpersonal skills training, communication skills are one of the most popular courses that many companies tend to offer, given that it acts as a good all-round workshop.

 Communication Skills training includes listening, feedback, and non-verbal communication (such as Body Language).